 For music fans in Franklin, this time of year is almost like Christmas morning!
 That, of course, means that it is time for Pilgrimage Music & Cultural Festival to take over the Park at Harlinsdale Farm and fill it with foods and makers from across the Southeast, but even more so with musical acts that are sure to leave you with once in a lifetime performances!
-Since it is the fifth year of the Pilgrimage Festival, here are five of the top performances and moments from over the years that we've been dreaming about ever since!
+Here are five of the top performances and moments from over the years that we’ve been dreaming about ever since!

 Before we get to those great moments from the past, it’s only appropriate to set the mood by clicking the play button on this Spotify playlist featuring the artists taking the stage at this year’s Pilgrimage Festival!

 Justin Timberlake came on as a co-producer of the festival in its second year, but in year three…. well, let’s just say the crowd knew from the start that one of the greatest performers on the planet had stepped on stage.
 This was one of the VERY few performances for him that year and we feel his best, but we could be biased.
 Some others might consider that little gig doing the Super Bowl halftime show to be a big one too! [wink] The crowd was awed by JT and the Tennessee Kids, then the surprise of the night came when Chris Stapleton stepped out on stage, but more on that later!
 After more than an hour of his decades of hits and new stuff too, JT finished the by standing on the stage’s edge and screaming, “Franklin, I love you!”
 Same JT, Same!